Search

 MIDI Program Out

-Sends out the Bank and Program of the last used given Channel to a Device.
+Sends the Bank and Program of the specified Channel to the selected Device.

 Article content